PrimalNinja/cyborgzoscii/docs/ZWT.md

 The token is a flat, versioned structure, UNSIGNAL-encoded — readable on any target (Z80, 6502, C, C#, Python) with nothing but base-plus-offset arithmetic.
 All multi-byte integers are **little-endian**.

-A ZWT is a single token: a **shared block** the relying party opens with SHAREDROM, whose `issuersignature` field is itself an **issuer block** the issuer opens with ISSUERROM.
+A ZWT is a single token: a **shared block** the relying party opens with SHAREDROM, whose `issuersignature` field is itself an **issuer block** the issuer opens additionally with ISSUERROM1 and ISSUERROM2.

 Both have the same shape — a header (rolling-hash CRC, version, one 2-byte length per field), then the fields.
 The whole token reads top to bottom:

-AI: change below to the following:

 ```
 offset  size  field